manaal6/Aura-Shield/README.md

 ## Future work

+- Re-run `evaluation/evaluate.py` against the corrected LLM analyzer (see Evaluation results above) and replace the pre-fix numbers with a current result.
-- Analyze per-prompt logs from this run to understand why specific direct-injection and jailbreak prompts were still missed with the LLM analyzer live, and tune its prompt/weighting accordingly.
+- Analyze per-prompt logs from that run to understand why specific direct-injection and jailbreak prompts were missed, and tune the analyzer's prompt/weighting accordingly if the gap persists post-fix.
 - Expand the benchmark beyond 40 prompts, including obfuscated/translated
   injection variants to stress-test both detection layers.
 - Hold `review`-tier requests pending explicit human approval before